ViSovereign/swww-switcher/README.md

 - Choose a path in extension settings
 - Grid layout of images in the path
-- One-tap apply via `swww`
+- One-tap to set wallpaper via `swww`
-- Add a swww transition
+- Add a sweet swww transition
 - Add a color generator to run on the image
+- Set a random wallpaper

 ## Requirements

+- Vicinae version 0.12.2 or higher
 - Linux with Hyprland
 - swww `swww`
 - Color generator like `matugen`